- You are here:

 Policies and procedures as set forth by the University System of Georgia Board of Regents, including information on Faculty Governance, policies regarding promotion and tenure, and general Institute policies.

-The Office of Faculty Career Development Services is responsible for processing all academic faculty personnel transactions including appointments, reappointments, promotions, tenure, post tenure reviews, leaves of absence, and salary adjustments.
+Faculty Affairs (FA) is responsible for processing all academic faculty personnel transactions including appointments, reappointments, promotions, tenure, post tenure reviews, leaves of absence, and salary adjustments.
 The office also provides support for faculty in work/life areas such as the Active Service Modified Duties program and extension of the tenure clock.
-FCDS maintains faculty information and records, and compiles annual and adhoc reports on faculty data.
-FCDS maintains a variety of faculty lists including endowed chairs and professors, Regents' professorships, new faculty hires, national academy members and other major award recipients.
+FA maintains faculty information and records, and compiles annual and adhoc reports on faculty data.
+FA maintains a variety of faculty lists including endowed chairs and professors, Regents' professorships, new faculty hires, national academy members and other major award recipients.

 The Faculty Search Committee Toolkit is a resource for faculty members who serve as chair or member of a faculty recruitment committee.
 It is our goal to make the process more efficient and effective by providing the information about resources, procedures and best practices.